Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-A CTP payment with `makePaymentResponse` for the case where there is no further steps needed:
+A CTP payment with `makePaymentResponse` for the case where you can present the payment result to your shopper.
+See [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-6-present-payment-result) for more information how to present the results.
 ```json
 {
   "custom": {